fatlabllc/fatlabschema/readme.txt

 = Is this optimized for AI search engines like ChatGPT? =

 Yes!
-Properly structured schema helps AI assistants (ChatGPT, Perplexity, Bing Chat, Google Bard) understand and cite your content more accurately.
+Properly structured schema helps AI assistants (ChatGPT, Perplexity, Google Gemini, Microsoft Copilot) understand and cite your content more accurately.

 = Can I use this on a multisite network? =